peelmicro/documentation/projects/README.md

 # Projects

-This documentation section is about the public projects developed by me.
+This documentation section is about the Open Source projects developed by me.

 | Project                                                                                                                                         | Dates               | Source Code                                                                                         |
 | ----------------------------------------------------------------------------------------------------------------------------------------------- | ------------------- | --------------------------------------------------------------------------------------------------- |